-Exhibit 3: Climate action by countries is expected to outpace decarbonization by their listed companies in the coming decade
+Exhibit 3: Climate action by countries is expected to outpace decarbonization by their listed companies 2023-2030

 Source: MSCI ESG Research, based on common constituents of the MSCI ACWI IMI in December 2016 and December 2021.
 Country emissions data from International Monetary Fund and estimates.
 Projections of country emissions by MSCI ESG Research using PCAF methodology for measuring sovereign financed emissions.